rom1nux/mtkimg/readme.txt

 A - INTRODUCTION

-  MTKIMG is a simple and portable utility to manage Meditek Android ROM image file like boot.img, recovery.img or logo.bin.
+  MTKIMG is a simple and portable utility to manage Mediatek Android ROM image file like boot.img, recovery.img or logo.bin.

   Characteristics :